-Here are 100 no-prep and low-prep activities for kids that you can try just steps from your home, right in your own backyard!
+Here are 100 no-prep and low-prep backyard activities for kids that you can try just steps from your home, right in your own yard!
 Sometimes getting outdoors is a challenge, but this free printable checklist can help!
 I hope these simple prompts will help your family spend more time outdoors this year.

-These are great activities to try at home during long breaks from school or if you are just trying to spend more time outdoors as a family!
+These are great backyard activities to try at home during long breaks from school or if you are just trying to spend more time outdoors as a family!
 I included activities you can try year-round and in all types of weather to encourage outdoor play throughout the year.
 Some of these activities will keep kids entertained for a while and some will only last about 10 minutes.
 My hope is that these prompts will get you out the door and inspire you to stay out longer!

 This post contains Affiliate links for your convenience.